pingcap/docs-tidb-operator/en/tidb-toolkit.md

 kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/v1.1.0/manifests/tiller-rbac.yaml
 ```

-If the server cannot access the network, please download the file `tiller-rbac.yaml` on the machine which can access network:
+If the server cannot access the Internet, download the `tiller-rbac.yaml` file on a machine with Internet access:

 {{< copyable "shell-regular" >}}